-- 51-36-694 Water Valve Collar Fees These are the fees paid by developers to reimburse the city for work done by public works staff to align water valve collars after construction. - 51-37-601 Appropriate Fund Balance These funds are carried-over and appropriated well construction funds that are being carried over into the next fiscal year.
-Based on the well construction plan approved by the Council. - 51-37-610 Interest earned Interest earned on all fund balances of money held in interest bearing accounts.
+- 51-36-694 Water Valve Collar Fees These are fees developers pay to reimburse the City for done by Public Works staff to align water valve collars after construction. - 51-37-601 Appropriate Fund Balance These funds are carried-over and appropriated well construction funds that are being carried over into the next fiscal year.
+Based on the well construction plan approved by City Council. - 51-37-610 Interest earned Interest earned on all fund balances of money held in interest bearing accounts.
 This is apportioned out once per year at the end of the fiscal year to each of the individual funds based on the percentage of the total fund balance. - 51-37-710 Water Charges Budget \$610,000, based on projected sales based on past year.
 Nibley City's water fee schedule will be updated this year in order to comply with S.B.
 28, which requires the establishment of an increasing rate structure for culinary water.
 Based on how that fee schedule is structured, the revenue in this account could change.
 The City Council will adopt the new schedule when it is proposed. - 51-37-750 Connection Fee This is a \$700 per connection fee to install water meters.
-Budgeting at \$31,500 based on 45 houses. - 51-37-780 Penalties Fees for late bill payments. - 51-37-792 Trans from Impact Fee fund No transfer is proposed this year
+Budgeting \$31,500 based on 45 houses. - 51-37-780 Penalties Fees for late bill payments. - 51-37-792 Trans from Impact Fee fund No transfer is proposed this year